Ford Mustang (fifth generation): Mustang

 For 2006, a less expensive version of the Mustang was introduced as the new base model.
-Slotted below the V6 Deluxe, the V6 Standard, starting at $19,115 MSRP for a coupe, or $23,940 MSRP for a convertible, the V6 Standard models were each $100 less expensive than their V6 Deluxe counterparts.
+Slotted below the V6 Deluxe, the V6 Standard, starting at US$19,115 MSRP for a coupe, or US$23,940 MSRP for a convertible, the V6 Standard models were each $100 less expensive than their V6 Deluxe counterparts.
 The only difference between the V6 Standard and V6 Deluxe trim levels was that the V6 Standard featured 16-inch black steel wheels with plastic wheel covers, versus the 16-inch alloy wheels on the V6 Deluxe.
 However, 16-inch alloy wheels could still be optioned on the V6 Standard, as could most other available options on the V6 Deluxe.
 The V6 Standard was discontinued after the 2006 model year, once again leaving the V6 Deluxe as the base Mustang trim level.

-As of 2007, all 2008 Mustangs have seats containing material derived from soy beans, harking back to some of Henry Ford's ideals.
+All Mustangs for the 2008 model year have seats containing material derived from soy beans, harking back to some of Henry Ford's ideals.

 Ford Sync was available on the 2009 model only as a dealer-installed kit.

 Several new options and standard features were introduced in the following years, including the Pony Package (2006), a DVD-based GPS navigation system made by Pioneer (2007), a power passenger seat (2007), heated seats (2007), Sirius Satellite Radio (2007), new flat bottom spoiler for V6 only (2006), standard side airbags (2006), HID headlamps (2008), and ambient interior lighting (2006).
 The ambient interior lighting package consisted of the installation of electroluminescence that gave the driver the ability to choose various color combinations for the instrument cluster, sound system and climate control displays, as well as light emitting from the top of the front footwells and from beneath the rear seats.

 For 2009, Ford introduced a new option called the glass roof.
-This option ($1,995 at introduction) was in effect a full roof sunroof that splits the difference in price and purpose of the coupe and convertible models.
+This option (US$1,995 at introduction) was in effect a full roof sunroof that splits the difference in price and purpose of the coupe and convertible models.

 Pony Package

 The Pony Package for the V6 Mustang became available starting in 2006.
-This option includes an upgraded suspension derived from the Mustang GT, 17-inch wheels with wider tires (originally only available on the GT), a unique grille design with 2 options of fog lamps, a rear deck spoiler, and unique door striping and emblems.
+This option includes an upgraded suspension derived from the Mustang GT, 17-inch wheels with wider tires (originally only available on the GT), a unique grille design with two options of fog lamps, a rear deck spoiler, and unique door striping and emblems.
 Later versions of the pony package also included a stainless-steel exhaust and power driver's seat.